florentsarat/bonita-continuous-delivery-doc/md/how_to_push_LA_to_prod.md

 * [Deploy Living App artifacts](livingapp_deploy.md)
 * [Build and deploy (Best Practices)](livingapp_build_and_deploy.md)

+## Notion of projects

+There is no clear notion of multiple projects yet in Bonita, but the philosophy is already there and the approach will become clearer and clearer with each new version.
+As of today we could define a project as a set of artifacts that must work together to fulfill a business need.
+For instance a loan management project could be composed of several Living Applications, composed of several pages, using multiple REST API extensions and Processes.
+Another Health Care project coulb be composed of many processses in a single Living Application using many Custom Connectors.
+A development team may implement and maintain several projects concurrently.
+Having a clear organisation of the code and a Continuous Integration environment is a MUST to be successful.

+### First project

+For their first project, most of the teams develop all the artifacts in a single Studio project (previsouly named repository), i.e Git repository.
+While this is very convenient because you have everything in a single place, it also brings some inconsistencies when starting the 2nd project.
+Having everything in a single project makes it easy to update artifacts from Bonita Studio.
+Moreover when building on Continuous Integration (CI) servers, there is only one Git repository to clone and build.

+### 2nd project and onward

+When do you need to create a 2nd project?
+Well usually it is a matter of business case.
+If the same team is implementing a Helthcare application and a Loan Management application, it is easy to see that those applications should be having their own Bonita project (e.g. Git repo).
+The rule of thumb is: if the ressources do not share the same lifecycle (i.e. should be updated, versioned and deployed concurrently) they should probably be isolated into separate repos.

+Let's assume that the 2nd project is intended to be deployed on the same runtime as the first project.
+It appears that some ressources shall be shared by the two projects, such as the BDM definition, the organisation, the application Layouts and Themes, etc...
+It is usually a bad idea to duplicate code, so you should not duplicate artifacts accross several Bonita projects.

+We suggest, you have a project (git repo) with common artifacts and a project (git repo) per business project (e.g. Healthcare or Loan Management).

 ## Deploying on a test environment

 While testing, it is a good idea to always (or most of the time) start from an empty environment and re-install everything.
 That is the best way to ensure that what you are deploying is all you need to get to the desired state, that you are not relying on an external dependency without noticing it.
 In the current version of BCD, the deployment default policies are test oriented, meaning that by default existing artifacts will be removed and re-installed. *Note:* In future version of BCD we will probably change to be production friendly first.
 This would avoid some of the caveats you may face if you want to target a production environment for your deployment.

+### Deployment policy recommanded depends on targeted environment

 ## Deploying on a pre-production or production environment